Disability Services Manager

-- Ability to problem solve effectively on a day-to-day basis.
+- Ability to problem solves effectively on a day-to-day basis.

 - Excellent interpersonal communication skills.

-- Ability to identify situations where the input of the CEO is required.
+- Excellent writing skills.
+Ability to identify situations where the input of the CEO is required.

-1. Develop, manage and implement a disability services program for Aboriginal and non Aboriginal people considering :
+- Develop, manage, and implement a disability services program for Aboriginal and non-Aboriginal people considering :

-- Development of outcomes to determine program success, working with the Business Development Manager in regards to reporting requirements
+Development of outcomes to determine program success, working with the Business Development Manager in regard to reporting requirements

 - Access to the NDIS scheme